• Skip to primary navigation

 Author: Lee

-These Cinnamon Sugar Donuts are the softest baked donuts that are loaded with cinnamon flavor.
-If that wasn't enough, they're coated in the most delicious combination...cinnamon sugar!
+These Cinnamon Sugar Donuts are the softest baked cinnamon donuts that are coated in the most delicious combination...cinnamon sugar!
+They're so soft and fluffy and can be made in under an hour!
 Best yet, these little sugary clouds are gluten free, nut free eggless and easily vegan!

 Print Recipe Pin Recipe